actions/importer-labs/travis/1-configure.md

 3. Create a Travis CI PAT:
     - Open Travis CI in a new browser tab.
-    - Click on your profile icon in the top right hand corner.
-You should see a dropdown menu.
+    - Click on your profile icon in the top right hand corner to reveal a dropdown menu.
     - Click on the 'Settings' tab.
     - Click on the 'COPY TOKEN' button under the API authentication header and save in a safe location.